Romanorum banner

 Coin image Trajan

-Obv: IMP CAES NERVAE TRAIANO AVG GER DAC PM TRP COS V PP, Laureate bust right
+Obv: IMP CAES NER TRAIANO OPTIMO AVG GER DAC P[ARTHICO PM TRP COS VI PP], Radiate, draped bust right